Photo Editing Classes

 4. Create Amazing Photoshop Projects and Learn Essentials

 5. Photoshop: Learn Digital Painting Basics in Photoshop

 Udemy offers several Photoshop and Lightroom Photo Editing Classes:

-Editing something doesn’t necessarily mean you go into Photoshop and tweak and alter a picture until it’s “perfect”.
-Editing also means knowing what to show and what to delete, and being willing to step back and view your pictures constructively.
+Editing something doesn’t necessarily mean you go into Photoshop, tweak, and alter a picture until it’s “perfect”.
+Editing also means knowing what to show and what to delete and being willing to step back and view your pictures constructively.

 Sometimes you need to step back and look at your work objectively.
-These days, with Facebook albums and apps like Instagram it is almost instinct to practically shove a bunch of decent enough pictures at someone and say “Look, I’m a great photographer!”
+These days, with Facebook albums and apps like Instagram, it is almost instinctive to practically shove a bunch of decent enough pictures at someone and say, “Look, I’m a great photographer!”

-However, if you show too much and they aren’t all stunning and memorable, you lose part of the awe you are wanting to incite in your next potential client or even to the general public.
+However, if you show too much and they aren’t all stunning and memorable, you lose part of the awe you want to incite in your next potential client or even the general public.
 You want your name to be remembered–for the right reasons.
 Leave your audience begging for more.